moa-digitalagency/MeeSpot/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform features a mobile-first responsive design, limited to a maximum viewport width of 768px.
-It uses a distinct color palette: Primary #FF4458 (vibrant coral), Secondary #6C5CE7 (soft purple), Accent #A29BFE (lavender), Background #FFEAA7 (warm cream), and Text #2D3436 (charcoal).
+It uses a distinct color palette: Primary #FF4458 (vibrant coral), Secondary #6C5CE7 (soft purple), Accent #A29BFE (lavender), Background #F5F5F5 (light grey), and Text #2D3436 (charcoal).
 Typography is set with Poppins for headings and Inter for body text.
 Navigation is managed through fixed bottom navigation bars with SVG icons and bottom sheet modals for mobile-optimized interactions across all dashboards (User, Establishment, Admin).

 ### Technical Implementations
 MeetSpot is built as a PWA with a Python Flask backend and a Tailwind CSS frontend.
 It utilizes a modular backend structure with PostgreSQL via SQLAlchemy ORM.
 Authentication is handled with JWT (stored in localStorage) and bcrypt for password hashing.
 All sensitive data, including personal information and private messages, is encrypted at rest using AES-256 (Fernet) with SQLAlchemy TypeDecorators.
 The frontend uses Vanilla JavaScript for interactivity, supporting full PWA features like service workers for offline support, app manifests for installability, and push notification readiness.
 An auto-refresh system provides real-time data synchronization for conversations, requests, and room activities, intelligently pausing when the app loses focus.